xulihang/balloon-dataset/README.md

 You can also make a folder under `models` under ImageTrans's root and put the model files in it.
 Then, you can select which model to use in the project settings.

+PS: if you have the model in `.pt` format and would like to use GPU, you can use this server to run the inference: https://github.com/xulihang/YOLO-Server

 ## Blog

 [How to Train a YOLOv8 Object Detection Model](https://www.basiccat.org/how-to-train-yolov8-object-detection-model/)